 In light of the COVID-19 pandemic, Canada’s History has made the following adjustments to the Young Citizens program for 2021:

 Students do not need to participate in a local or regional Heritage Fair to register for Young Citizens.
 In the registration form, please indicate the name of the Heritage Fair you would have attended this year, if known.

 Canada’s History reminds participants to follow all local health regulations and requirements when filming their videos.
 Given that students will have limited access to museums, subject matter experts, and filming locations, we will adjust this year’s criteria to focus more on the content and research, and less on the production of the film.

 Thank you for your understanding.

-- In order to be considered eligible as a Young Citizen, students must be participating in their local or regional heritage fair, grades 4 through 11 (aged 10 to 18 in July, 2020).
-Students who are home-schooled are eligible, but must be entered in their local heritage fair (Find your fair).
+- In order to be considered eligible as a Young Citizen, students must first participate in a local or regional heritage fair or have completed another Canadian history research project.
+They will need to be aged 10 to 18, as of July 2021.
+Students who are home-schooled are eligible.

 - IMPORTANT — team or partner videos will not be considered for the Young Citizens program — the video must have been produced by one candidate.

 - Permissions and Media Releases: A parent or guardian must sign the Student Permission and Media Release form in order for the student to be eligible to participate.

 - Canada’s History encourages the participation of from minority groups such as francophones living outside of Quebec, anglophones living within Quebec, Inuit, First Nations and Metis, and others reflecting the diversity of Canada.